Chair, Conducting and Ensembles

 STUDENT EXPERIENCES

 Student success is a top priority.
-Small class sizes, individual attention and faculty mentoring are at the core of BW's Conservatory of Music programs.
+Small class sizes, individual attention and faculty mentoring are at the core of BW's Conservatory of Performing Arts programs.

 Experiential learning bridges classroom study with real-world opportunities.
 As an instrumental performance major, you’ll have numerous opportunities to demonstrate your musicianship:

-With more than 325 events a year, Baldwin Wallace's Conservatory of Music offers an impressive array of performance opportunities.
+With more than 325 events a year, the BW Conservatory offers an impressive array of performance opportunities.

 You can get involved with the Symphony Orchestra, Symphonic Wind Ensemble, Symphonic Band, Brass Choir, Jazz Ensemble, Jazz Combo and Percussion Ensemble, among others.